 A lease dictates the relationship between the landlord and you the flat owner; in particular, it will indicate if subletting is banned, or permitted but only subject to certain caveats.
 The rule is that if the lease contains no specific ban or restriction, subletting is allowed.
 Most leases in Barking do not prevent an absolute prevention of subletting – such a provision would adversely affect the market value the property.
 Instead, there is usually a basic requirement that the owner notifies the freeholder, possibly sending a duplicate of the sublease.

 We have reached the end of our tether in seeking a lease extension in Barking.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?

 if there is a absentee freeholder or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to decide the amount due.

-An example of a Lease Extension decision for a Barking flat is 240 Strone Road in January 2014. the tribunal held that the price to be paid for the freehold interest was£23,538 of which£13,017 is attributable to the ground floor flat and £10,521 to the first floor flat.
-This case related to 2 flats.
-The remaining number of years on the lease was 65.5 years.
+An example of a Lease Extension decision for a Barking residence is 240 Strone Road in January 2014. the tribunal held that the price to be paid for the freehold interest was£23,538 of which£13,017 is attributable to the ground floor flat and £10,521 to the first floor flat.
+This case affected 2 flats.
+The number of years remaining on the existing lease(s) was 65.5 years.